bompo/bompo.github.io/_posts/2018-06-01-quizfriends.md

 The game is developed in Unity.
 We used a custom Heroku Backend for the user and game logic.
 The development took roughly a year with 7 people on the team.

 We put great effort into a fast payout system for our users.
-This includes a automatic paypal verification and a chat bot for support.
+This includes an automatic PayPal verification and a chatbot for support.

 **Play**